This post may contain affiliate links. Please read our disclosure policy.

 - Add the vanilla and eggs.
 Cream until well combined.

-- Add flour mixture just until combined.
+- Add dry ingredients just until combined.
 Fold in diced strawberries.

 - Assembly.
-Place 6 scoops on each of the two parchment-lined baking sheets.
+Place six scoops on each of the two parchment-lined baking sheets.

-- Create an indent into the top half of the ball of dough.
+- Create an indentation in the top half of the dough ball.

-- Scoop the frozen cream cheese in the indent.
+- Scoop the frozen cream cheese into the indent.

-- Shape the cookie dough around the cream cheese to enclose it.
+- Shape the cookie dough balls around the cream cheese to enclose it.

 - Chocolate Chunk Cookies